zrr-dorae/farcaster-anon-board/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 To use the application, you'll need to:

+## Frames.js

+- **Generate the account credentials**
+  1. Run `yarn frames`
+  2. Select `Frames v2`
+  3. Sign in with Farcaster (you have to pay 10 warps on Warpcast)
+  4. Now you can associate your domain with the account
+     - Click `Generate` on Domain Account Association
+     - Insert the domain you are using (default to `http://localhost:3000/`)
+     - Then you will be asked to sign with your wallet to generate the signature
+     - Copy the JSON object and paste it in the `account` object in the file `public/.well-known/farcaster.json`
+        ```json
+        {
+          "account": { // paste it here
+            "header": "...",
+            "payload": "...",
+            "signature": "..."
+          },
+          "frame": {
+            ...
+          }
+        }
+        ```
+     - Now you can debug your frame locally

+## WorldCoin

 1. **Get World ID Credentials**
    From the [World ID Developer Portal](https://developer.worldcoin.org/):